sveri/closp/README.md

 they miss some features for me that I do again and again (authentication / signup processes / ...).
 So I pulled together the libraries I use to provide a general and opinionated starting point with at least trouble as possible (at least that's the goal).

-## Goals
-* Provide a full stack to get started with
-* Provide generated code which can be changed easily
-* Provide an opiniated predefined set of libraries
-* Easily start side projects

 ## Usage